 Jacquez was a dedicated athlete.
 Dan Keller, a teammate and fellow pitcher at UCLA, started a baseball instruction company called Lifeletics.
 On its website, he presents a series of Life Lessons, #3 being “Work Hard.”
 As part of this lesson, he recalled, “Thomas Jacquez...would rise at 9:00 AM every morning and go for a run.
 Whether it was pouring rain or scorching hot, Tom would roll out of bed for a morning jog.”

 Weighing the medical risks, Thomas was prepared to return if the Bruins needed him, but instead he got back in action during the summer of 1996 with Cotuit in the Cape Cod League.
+He went 2-1, 2.14 and got his nickname "Hawk" from his host family.
 He then rebounded strongly as a redshirt sophomore, posting a 10-4 record with a 3.06 ERA and leading the Bruins with 129.1 innings pitched.
 UCLA won the NCAA’s Midwest Regional tournament, although Harvard surprised Jacquez in the opener, winning 7-3.
 The Bruins made it to the College World Series as the #4 seed before losing two tough games to Miami and Mississippi State.

 For the first time, Jacquez also began to pitch more often as a reliever; he started 14 times in 38 games.
 Again his marks were far from dazzling (6-5, 5.28).
 Nonetheless, he showed enough to earn promotion to Philadelphia’s Triple-A affiliate, the Scranton/Wilkes-Barre Barons, for the last week of their season.
 The Philadelphia Daily News indicated on August 30 that he might even get a September call-up to the big club, but that was not the case (although he pitched well in three relief appearances for the Barons).

 Jacquez then returned to get his college degree at the University of San Francisco.
-He earned a BA in Spanish Literature, graduating with honors with in 2005.
+He earned a BA in Spanish Literature, graduating with honors in 2005.
 In 2006, he joined Aim High, a San Francisco educational organization with the goal of providing progressive teaching and learning for middle school students from underserved neighborhoods.
-He became co-director at one of Aim High’s sites, The Urban School of San Francisco, teaching Service Learning and Spanish.
-He also works with a diverse group of young men at Urban School to explore various notions of and expectations about masculinity in order to talk about what it means and what it’s like to be a young man in high school and beyond.
+Through December 2012, he was co-director at one of Aim High’s sites, The Urban School of San Francisco, teaching Service Learning and Spanish.
+He also worked with a diverse group of young men at Urban School to explore various notions of and expectations about masculinity in order to talk about what it means and what it’s like to be a young man in high school and beyond.
 Back in 1994, his interest in his Latino heritage had prompted Thomas to reclaim the Spanish pronunciation of his surname: HA-kez (father Pat uses the Anglicized JACK-wez).
 Jacquez also coached the school’s baseball team from 2006 through 2009.

-Thomas enjoys spending time with family playing guitar, which he first picked up in high school.
+Jacquez also enjoys spending time with family playing guitar, which he first picked up in high school.
 He played out with his band at UCLA as an outlet from the rigors of baseball.
 He continued to entertain in public while pitching for Reading, also performing the national anthem in college and in Great Falls during his rehab stint.
 He plays occasional gigs in San Francisco.
-“My singing abilities aren’t too great, but it’s fun,” he said in 1997.
-Thomas has been married to Shelby Corkern Jacquez for eight years.
-He does not have any children.
-He also studies food politics and health.
+“My singing abilities aren’t too great, but it’s fun,” he said in 1997.13 He has been married to Shelby Corkern Jacquez since October 26, 2002.
+They do not have any children.
+Jacquez also studies food politics and health.
 Snowboarding and cooking with his wife are his passions.